Proffett History, Family Crest & Coats of Arms

 Early History of the Proffett family

-Another 76 words (5 lines of text) covering the years 1552, 1450, 1470 and 1467 are included under the topic Early Proffett History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Proffett research.
+Another 31 words (2 lines of text) covering the years 1552, 1450, 1470 and 1467 are included under the topic Early Proffett History in all our PDF Extended History products and printed products wherever possible.

 Proffett Spelling Variations